Olevi-id/ip-idp-documentation/_pages/a-general/2-projectStructure.md

 ## Purchasing Olevi

 You order your Olevi instance from your reseller.
-Currently, contact [WeAre Solutions](https://www.weare.fi/en/contact-page/).

 The cost structure is two layered: